-Each year the external auditors review the Council's arrangements for:
+Each year the external auditors review

-- Preparing accounts and compliance with statutory and other relevant requirements. - Ensuring the proper conduct of financial affairs and monitoring their adequacy and effectiveness in practice. - Managing performance to secure economy, efficiency and effectiveness in the use of resources.
+- Preparing accounts and comp with statutory and other relevance Preparing accounts and compliance with statutory and other relevant requirements. - Ensuring the proper conduct of financial affairs and monitoring their adequacy and effectiveness in practice. - Managing performance to secure economy, efficiency and effectiveness in the use of resources.

-In September 2019 Grant Thornton issued their Annual Audit Letter, covering the audit of the Council's 2018/19 financial statements and Value for Money conclusion, providing an unqualified opinion on the accounts and an unqualified conclusion on the Council's arrangements for Value for Money.
+In September 2019 Grant Thornton issued their Annual Audit Letter, covering the audit Council's 2018/19 financial the statements and Value for Money conclusion, providing an unqualified opinion on the accounts and an unqualified conclusion on the Council's arrangements for Value for Money.